Morgana Robinson

 Morgana Robinson is an Australian-born British comedian, impressionist, writer and actress.
 She has appeared in her comedy sketch programme The Morgana Show, Morgana Robinson's The Agency, House of Fools and Very Important People.

 Early life

-Robinson was born in Shepparton, Victoria, in Australia to parents working as a nurse and a paramedic.
+Robinson was born in Shepparton, Victoria, to parents working as a nurse and a paramedic.
 Her family moved to the United Kingdom when she was three.
 She was primarily raised by her mother and spent much of her childhood sofa surfing.
 She attended Benenden School in Kent.
 Her father was adopted, and her schooling at Benenden was paid for by her father's biological parents after he reconnected with them during her childhood.
 She studied sculpture at City and Guilds in London, earning a 2:2.

 On her father's side, Robinson has four elder half-siblings, one of whom is Brody Dalle (born Bree Joanna Alice Robinson) of the punk rock band the Distillers and alternative rock band Spinnerette.
 They first met as adults, backstage at one of Dalle's 2004 concerts at the Brixton Academy.